RAEmoLLM: Retrieval Augmented LLMs for Cross-Domain Misinformation Detection Using In-Context Learning Based on Emotional Information: Experiments

+We evaluate RAEmoLLM framework on one Nvidia Tesla A100 GPU with 80GB of memory.
+The max length of new tokens is 256 and do\_sample is False.
+Others all use the default setting in the ``model.generate''\footnote{https://huggingface.co/docs/transformers/en/main\_classes/\\text\_generation} package.
 We firstly select the instruction data based on Vreg to test the effectiveness of the RAEmoLLM framework on different LLMs.
-The results in Table \ref{tab:resultsthree} represent the best-performing results of retrieval using different dimensions of each model.
 The result is the overall performance, which means that in AMTCele and PHEME, every domain is considered as the target domain test set, and the overall result is the performance of the combination of each domain test set.
-For Gemma series and Vicuna series, we only show the best-performing one in the table.
-In the content of this section, we will be discussing results exclusively based on the F1 score.
+For Gemma series, Llama series and Vicuna series, we only show the best overall performing one in the table.
+In this section, we will be discussing results exclusively based on the F1 score.
+We firstly compare the RAEmoLLM framework with various baseline methods (e.g. PLMs, domain generalization methods, zero-shot, and few-shot methods) at Sec. \ref{subsec:comparewithbaselines}.
+The ablation study of each module is conducted at Sec. \ref{subsec:ablation}.
+We subsequently compare the results on the data retrieved based on different affective information at Sec. \ref{subsec:comparedifaff}.

-\textbf{Comparison with zero-shot method and random sample examples method without using affective information (random few-shot):} From Table \ref{tab:resultsthree}, we can observe that the RAEmoLLM framework increases the LLMs with zero-shot method largely in most cases.
-The largest increase in AMTCele is gemma2b (+20.69\%), in PHEME is llama3-8b (+23.94\%), and in COCO is Vicuna7b (+39.11\%).
-The random few-shot method also performs lower than the RAEmoLLM in most cases.
-Moreover, in some cases, this method decreases the performance of the model compared to the zero-shot method.
-A special case is that in the AMTCele dataset, ChatGPT's and GPT-4o's performance is reduced by adding few-shot examples.
-One possible reason is that the AMTCele dataset is collected from fact-checking websites, and ChatGPT's and GPT-4o's training set includes these data and can effectively utilize this information.